-When we hear from new customers, that last part is often the piece they hadn’t considered before: key management systems aren’t just for security departments, they’re whole-business tools.
-If you have a key management system to track how your keys are used, it transforms those keys from simple access control tools into sources of real business intelligence on the workflows they’re tied to.
+Losing keys can also shut down entire workflows that depend on them.
+When you think about it that way, key management systems aren’t just for security departments.
+They’re whole-business tools.
+If you have an electronic key management system to track how employees and contractors use your keys, it transforms them from simple access control tools into sources of real business intelligence.

-Let’s see what a key management system actually looks like, and then look at some of the more interesting applications we’ve helped develop.
+Let’s see what an electronic key control system looks like and then look at some of the most interesting applications for them that we’ve helped develop.

 The Key Cabinets

-Different vendors sell various sized cabinets with different locking methods.
-Most common are locking hooks or slots.
-Real Time Networks’ KeyTracer cabinets use circular locking key slots, with the locking mechanism hidden behind the back panel.
-The slots light up after personnel authenticate themselves to speed removal and return.
+Different vendors sell various-sized cabinets with different locking methods.
+The most common are locking hooks or slots.
+For example, Real Time Networks’ KeyTracer cabinets use circular locking key slots, with the locking mechanism hidden behind the back panel.
+The slots light up after personnel authenticate themselves, making key removal and return simple.

-Key control cabinets come in a variety of different sizes with different module options.
-In one facility you may have a large number of individual keys you want packed efficiently together.
-But at another location you may have only a few, large key rings that need extra hanging space.
+Key control cabinets come in various sizes with different module options.
+In one facility, you may have a large number of individual keys you want packed efficiently.
+But at another location, you may have only a few large key rings that need extra hanging space.

 With KeyTracer, the cabinets are accessed using a touchscreen.
-These can be configured to use one of several different authentication options, including PIN code, RFID fob, swipe card, or biometric sign-ins like fingerprint, facial scanning, or iris identification.
+These can be configured to use several authentication options, including PIN code, RFID fob, swipe card, or biometric sign-ins like a fingerprint, facial scanning, or iris eye scans.

 These next two components are where the real power lies.
-RFID is short range wireless technology, usually used for machine-to-machine communication.
+RFID is short-range wireless technology, usually used for machine-to-machine communication.
 KeyTracer uses passive RFID tags to authenticate the keys with the cabinets for accuracy and accountability.
-Active RFID tags can be added to communicate with sensors distributed throughout your facility using one of our real time location solutions.
+You can add active RFID tags to communicate with sensors distributed throughout your facility using one of our real time location solutions.

 Our management software is called RTNHub.
-It lets you manage everything in a KeyTracer system, including alarms, reports, and personnel access.
-Really the entire workflow surrounding keys.
-This flexibility is the reason our customers have been able to solve such a wide range of problems using KeyTracer systems.
+It lets you manage everything in a KeyTracer system, including alarms, reports, and personnel access—really, the entire workflow surrounding keys.
+This flexibility is why our customers have solved such a wide range of problems using KeyTracer systems.